coccinelle/coccinelle/readme.txt

 have to install OCaml (which contains the 'ocamlrun' bytecode interpreter, the equivalent of 'java', the Java virtual machine, but for OCaml) and then do:

-  $ ocamlrun spatch -sp_file demos/simple.cocci demos/simple.c
+  $ ocamlrun spatch -sp_file demos/simple.cocci demos/simple.c -o /tmp/new_simple.c